Chronic inflammatory diseases are increasing v.a...is steadily gaining in importance in the Western world:

 immune system

-• Oxidative/nitrosative stress through induction of oxygen and NO radicals
+- Oxidative/nitrosative stress through the induction of oxygen and NO radicals

 nervous system

-• Sleep disorders (melatonin is formed from serotonin)
+- Sleep disorders (melatonin is produced from serotonin)

 Hormonal system